-If you have no survivors eligible for a survivor annuity, a lump-sum payout of your mandatory retirement contributions and service contributions will be paid out under the Plan's order of precedence (see next page).
+If you have no survivors eligible for a survivor annuity, a lump-sum payout of your mandatory retirement contributions and service contributions will be paid out under the Plan's order of precedence.

 If you meet the eligibility requirements to retire voluntarily, you should apply to DCPS ESD at least 90 days before your proposed retirement date.